 Number of interviews for successful candidate

-A separate poll of Randstad Technologies' consultants suggests that the level of testing in the IT sector during the application process has increased, too.
-Five years ago, 18% of IT roles required some form of psychometric, technical or aptitude test, a figure which has now more than doubled to 40% - far higher than the wider average of 28% across all industries.
+A separate poll of Randstad CPE's UK consultants suggests that the level of testing in the construction, property and engineering sectors during the application process has increased, too.
+Five years ago, 14% of CPE roles required some form of psychometric, technical or aptitude test, a figure which has now doubled to 28%.

 The number of vetting checks carried out after the interview process has concluded has also increased in the sector.
-Five years ago, employers vetting credentials such as qualifications, CRB checks and references delayed the hiring process by an average of 3.7 days.
-This delay has now increased to an average of 7.1 days.
+Five years ago, employers vetting credentials such as qualifications, CRB checks and references delayed the hiring process by an average of 6.2 days.
+This delay has now almost doubled to an average of 12 days.

-The increased number of tests, interviews and level of checking, has lengthened the hiring process from the employer's perspective too.
-Employers now spend an average of five weeks and four days per new hire, a figure that has risen by 71% from three weeks and six days in 2008.
-One in nine IT employers take more than nine weeks to make an appointment.
+The increased number of tests, checks and interview processes, has lengthened recruitment times from the employer's perspective too.
+Employers now spend an average of five weeks and five days per new hire, a figure that has risen 91% from two weeks and six days five years ago.

 Notes to editors